Methodology

 - The algorithm indicates COI risk, does not prove its legal existence

-Privacy & Data Security
+Privacy & GDPR Compliance

-What We Store:
+What We Store

 - Analysis results and metadata

-What We Don't Store:
+What We Don't Store

 - Full PDF file contents permanently